sahil27x/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 - The variables and target dataframes are merged prior to the autoML process.
 - The joined dataset is used as input in the autoML configuration and the autoML run is processed locally.

-The best model selected by autoML was a voting ensemble (~91.8% accurate).
+The best model selected by autoML was a voting ensemble (~91.6% accurate).
 The Voting Ensemble model selected used a slight amount of l1 regularization, meaning that some penalty was placed the number of non-zero model coefficients.
 Additionally, the voting method was soft voting (as compared to hard), where all models' class probabilities are averaged and the highest probablility selected to make a prediction.
 Although the learning rate scheduling for gradient descent is specified as 'invscaling' (i.e. inverse scaling), the scaling factor power is 0 indicating that the learning rate is constant in this case.

-The difference in accuracy between the two models is rather trivial and  I am of the opinion that the AutoML model is actually better because of its **AUC_weighted** metric which equals to **0.9189939634729121** and is more fit for the highly imbalanced data that we have here.
-If we were given more time to run the AutoML, the resulting model would certainly be much more better.
-And the best thing is that AutoML would make all the necessary calculations, trainings, validations, etc. without the need for us to do anything.
-This is the difference with the Scikit-learn Logistic Regression pipeline, in which we have to make any adjustments, changes, etc. by ourselves and come to a final model after many trials & errors.

 ## Future work
 In the future it might be helpful to explore more feature engineering steps prior to training.
 Also, many of the AutoML runs use a scaler prior to model training and evaluation.
 The encoded data does not really benefit from this scaling, so selectively scaling continuous variables instead of all, might be helpful.
 Also, running AutoML for much longer would likely find better models in this case.
 Furthermore, exploring hyperdrive with a broader variety of classification models would also be informative.